ExpressLRS/Docs/docs/hardware/inverter-mod.md

 ## Overview

-- To benefit from the higher bitrate of 400 kilobits per second using `OpenTX`/`EdgeTX` you need to **add a pullup resistor to the inverter** of the serial port on the R9M 2018🗻🆙
+- To benefit from the higher bitrate of 400 kilobits per second using `OpenTX`/`EdgeTX` you need to **add a pull-up resistor to the inverter** of the serial port on the R9M 2018🗻🆙
 - Strongly suggested being done for anybody looking for higher than standard packet rates using `ExpressLRS` 🔮

 ## Identification